I make jewelry that

 Hi, I’m Stacie.

-I also guide people through Human Design to help them understand themselves better and overcome self-sabotaging behaviors that hinder their natural brilliance.
+When called to, I also guide people through Human Design to help them understand themselves better and overcome self-sabotaging behaviors that hinder their natural brilliance.

 I strive to walk my talk.
 I’m rooted, disarmingly vulnerable, and direct, and I love meaningful connections.
 If you spend any time with me, you’ll immediately recognize that I try to get to the heart of the matter quickly.